stand-art/jaxn/Discussion.md

 A JAXN implementation MAY choose to forbid unpaired surrogates, a behaviour compatible with RFC 8259.

 Merging of surrogate pairs, and the decision of whether a string contains unpaired surrogates, MUST be performed before concatentation of strings.

-## Date / Time

-In real-world uses, dates, times and timestamps are often needed data types.
-Representing this kind of data as string requires users of a library to take care of validation and interpretation which is tedious and error-prone.
-As JAXN recognizes the importance of date and time values, we extend the data model of a JAXN-compatible library by explicit data types for time-related values.

-TODO: Add discussion of date / time / date-time values.

 ## Binary Data